JTSTAM02/tic-tac-toe/psuedocode.md

   - When should players insert their names?
 (STRETCH GOAL)
   - How does click of tile produce correct symbol? (more research/sandboxing required)
   - How do I ensure system keeps track of number of turns left? (set variable)
+  - How do I appropriately nest each function to each object?

 ## Solutions
 - Ensure tiles are only clicked once by creating a variable and setting it to clicked tiles (prevent multiple clicks on same tile)